arvados/arvados/doc/install/install-api-server.md

 Set up Apache and Passenger.
 Point them to the services/api directory in the source tree.

+To enable streaming so users can monitor crunch jobs in real time, add to your Apache configuration:

+    PassengerBufferResponse off

 ## Add an admin user

 Point browser to the API endpoint.
 Log in with a google account.